Arthur Van Doren: Club career

 He played club hockey in Belgium for KHC Dragons.
 With this club, he became the national hockey champion in 2011.
 In 2012, he was honoured with the Golden Stick (category junior male players) by the Belgian Hockey Association.
-Shortly after he won the FIH player of the year award in 2018, it was announced he would join his current club HC Bloemendaal from the 2018–19 season onwards.
+Shortly after he won the FIH player of the year award in 2018, it was announced he would join HC Bloemendaal from the 2018–19 season onwards.
 In his first season with Bloemendaal, he won his first Dutch national title by winning the championship final against Kampong.
 In January 2020, it was announced he extended his stay at Bloemendaal for at least one more season.
 He won his second league title with Bloemendaal in the 2020–21 season as he was named the best player of the Hoofdklasse season.
 After six years in the Netherlands he returned to Belgium in 2024 to play for Braxgata where he signed for four seasons.